 You can check yours at this point to see if one layer is enough.
 We decided to do a second to make sure the hard edges of the plywood were sufficiently padded.
 So we rolled out more batting for a second layer (call it extra credit when it comes to a cushy result).

 Again I trimmed around it and used the staple gun to secure it around the back perimeter of the frame, being sure to pull it tightly as I went.

-Then John leaned it up so we could check it out again- just to make sure it was wrinkle free.
-I love this picture of Clara peeking up at John holding her bag of crackers. #crackersmakeeverythingbetter
+Then John leaned it up so we could check it out again- just to make sure it was wrinkle-free and plenty soft.
+John even went in for a sensuous caress.
+To each his own, I guess.

-But back to the bidness of upholstering the thing.
-As for adding our top layer of fabric over our batting, just like we laid out the batting under the headboard as it was facing down towards the floor, we did the same for the fabric, making sure it was pulled taut underneath the headboard to avoid any wrinkles.
-Then I trimmed the perimeter of the fabric around the headboard as a guide (leaving a few inches for it to be wrapped and stapled around the back, just as I had with the batting).
+Just like with the batting, we laid it flat on the floor and placed our (now batting-covered) frame on top, making sure it was pulled taut underneath to avoid any wrinkles.
+Then I trimmed offthe excess fabric around the perimeter, leaving a few inches for it to be wrapped and stapled around the back, just as I had with the batting.

-Next I got busy stapling each side of the headboard, being sure to pull it extra tight so it won’t end up all loose and baggy over time.
+We started by stapling each side, being sure to pull it extra tight so it won’t end up all loose and baggy over time.
 I started with one side, pulling it all very tightly, then stapled along the opposite side, again pulling it nice and tight.

 Once it was secured on those two sides, I did the same thing to keep it secured vertically, by pulling tightly and stapling the top side and pulling it tightly and stapling the bottom side as well.

 Then we flipped the headboard up to see it in all of it’s plush, tightly upholstered glory.
 Bing, bam, boom.
 The whole upholstery step took less than forty five minutes to complete.
 Is it weird to call it one of my favorite fabric projects to date?
 I just love love love the pattern.